brian371/JAX-RS-Apr-2017/README.md

           C:\StudentWork\REST\workspace\Lab06.1\src\com\javatunes\catalog\util\ItemResource.java

  into your Lab02.01 project as well.
-You will need deleteItem, updateItem, createItem, and the copy methods.
+You will need deleteItem, updateItem, createItem, and the copy methods, as well as the @Context UriInfo.

+ For the client part:
+    Copy over the code from

+    C:\StudentWork\REST\workspace\Lab06.1-Client\src\com\javatunes\catalog\rest\client\TestRest.java

+   To a second client file in Lab02.01.
+I called it TestRest2.java.
+This code will be completely separate from the code we did in Lab03.03